 The Near Node must communicate its nodeID occasionally to the Base Station over the broadcast channel via a ReportMsg.
 This occurs in two situations:

-1. A ReportMsg is required every time the identity of the Near Node is switched to the other mote.
+1. A ReportMsg is required every time the identity of the Near Node is switched to the other mote in a sub-net.